Ding Darling: Editorial cartoons

 In 1900, Ding became a reporter for the Sioux City Journal.
 Following his marriage to Genevieve Pendleton in 1906, he began work with the Des Moines Register and Leader.
 In 1911, he moved to New York and worked with the New York Globe but went back to Des Moines in 1913.
 Three years later, in 1916, he returned to New York and accepted a position with the New York Herald Tribune.
 By 1919, Darling returned a final time to Des Moines where he continued his career as a cartoonist, winning the Pulitzer Prize for Editorial Cartooning in 1924 and again in 1943.
 His cartoons were published from 1917 to 1949 in the New York Herald Tribune.

 Wildlife conservation

-Darling penned some conservation cartoons and he was an important figure in the conservation movement.
-President Franklin Roosevelt appointed him to a blue ribbon Committee on Wildlife Restoration in 1934.
+Darling penned some conservation cartoons, and he was an important figure in the conservation movement.
+President Franklin Roosevelt appointed him to a blue-ribbon Committee on Wildlife Restoration in 1934.
 FDR sought political balance by putting the Hoover Republican on the committee, knowing he was an articulate advocate for wildlife management.

+Following the passage of the Migratory Bird Hunting Stamp Act in 1934, which required waterfowl hunters to purchase a Federal Duck Stamp before hunting, Darling designed the first Federal Duck Stamp that year and was appointed Director of the Bureau of Biological Survey, a forerunner of the United States Fish and Wildlife Service.